When you buy something using links in our stories, we may earn a small commission. Read more about our policy.

 Take a lesson

 Private lessons are the quickest way to learn to ski.
-You wouldn’t think twice about putting a kid in ski lessons, so it shouldn’t be any different for adults.
+You wouldn’t think twice about putting a kid in ski lessons, so it shouldn’t be any different for adults when they’re learning.
 With individual attention, the instructor can work with you on your specific needs.
 It’s more expensive than a group lesson, but the results will be that much faster.
 If you’re shy or nervous, you’ll probably be more comfortable with one-on-one coaching over a group setting, too.

 A lot of learning to ski is conquering fears (of speed and obstacles).
 Ski instructors help with not only the technical side of skiing but the emotional aspect, as well.
-They are patient and supportive and will help you overcome your fears while learning proper form and technique.
+They are patient and supportive (they should be, anyway) and will help you overcome your fears while learning proper form and technique.

 Ski with people who are better than you